-The majority of complaints are likely to be about services provided by NWSSP.
-However, there will be occasions where the complaint in question involves services provided by more than one responsible body.
+The vast majority of concerns received are likely to be about services provided by NWSSP.
+However, there will be occasions where the matter in question involves services provided by more than one responsible body.

-If NWSSP receives a complaint that involves another responsible body, consent should be sought from the person raising the complaint to notify the other responsible body that they are involved in the complaint.
+If NWSSP receives a concern or complaint that involves another responsible body, consent should be sought from the person raising the matter to notify the other responsible body that they are involved.
 This should be achieved within two (2) working days of first receipt.
 NWSSP will advise the second responsible body within two (2) working days of receiving the consent from the complainant.

-Where a complaint is received by another responsible body but includes questions to be answered by NWSSP, an investigation will then be undertaken and the reply sent to the other responsible body involved.
-In such instances, NWSSP's Responsible Officer will request sight of the final response prior to it being sent to the complainant in line with current practice.
+Where a concern or complaint is received by another responsible body but includes questions to be answered by NWSSP, an investigation will then be undertaken, and the reply sent to the other responsible body involved.
+In such instances, NWSSP's Responsible Officer will request sight of the final response prior to it being sent to the complainant, in line with current practice.

-Should another responsible body receive a complaint that relates to services/work undertaken by NWSSP then the Complaints Lead will liaise with the other responsible body to agree the individual roles and responsibilities for the investigation of the complaint going forward.
+Should another responsible body receive a concern or complaint that relates to services/work undertaken by NWSSP then the Complaints Lead will liaise with the other responsible body to agree the individual roles and responsibilities for the investigation, going forward.